armmac1-h/redirect-tracker/README.md

 # Redirect Tracker Chrome Extension

-A Chrome extension that tracks URL redirects with status codes and headers.
+A Chrome extension that tracks URL redirects with status codes.

 ## Installation